Union Station-L'Enfant Plaza Line: Better Bus Redesign

-As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the 74 was changed to operate between L'Enfant Plaza station and Washington Union Station via Buzzard Point, M Street SE, 8th Street SE, 4th Street SE, and 6th Street SE.
+Beginning on June 29, 2025, the 74 was changed to operate between L'Enfant Plaza station and Washington Union Station via Buzzard Point, M Street SE, 8th Street SE, 4th Street SE, and 6th Street SE.
 The line was also renamed into the C55.
 Additional short trips were created to operate between L'Enfant Plaza and Buzzard Point only.
 Service to Mount Vernon Square was eliminated.